clemens-tolboom/drupal-8-rest-angularjs/README.md

 the ReST api.
 The easiest way is to copy or symlink the `app` directory from this repo to to root of your Drupal 8 installation.

+BASIC AUTH is currently broken on [authenticated users](https://www.drupal.org/node/2504433) and [views REST export](https://www.drupal.org/node/2228141) so we use COOKIE based.

 ```bash
 # Go to your Drupal 8 root directory
 $ cd /var/www/drupal